IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_key_template.rst

     (Required for new resource) An array describing the type and group of target keystores the managed key is to be installed in.

-  key (True, list, None)
+  uko_vault (True, str, None)
-    (Required for new resource) Properties describing the properties of the managed key.
+    (Required for new resource) The UUID of the Vault in which the update is to take place.

   description (False, str, None)